AppellateGen: A Benchmark for Appellate Legal Judgment Generation: AppellateGen Construction

-Unlike previous datasets that focus solely on static judgment outcomes, our schema captures the \textit{dynamic interaction} and \textit{adjudicative evolution} between the two instances.
+Unlike previous datasets that focus solely on static judgment outcomes, our annotation schema captures the \textit{dynamic interaction} and \textit{adjudicative evolution} between the two instances.
 This allows us to assess whether the generated documents accurately reflect the legal reasoning shifts from the first to the second trial.
 The annotations were obtained via a hybrid framework combining LLM-driven automated extraction with strict human verification.
-The schema comprises four key dimensions:

-\paragraph{Judgment Result Classification:} This binary label serves as the high-level outcome indicator.
+The schema comprises four key dimensions: \paragraph{Judgment Result Classification:} This binary label serves as the high-level outcome indicator.
 We classify the second-instance ruling as either \textit{Affirm} (maintaining the original verdict) or \textit{Reverse} (encompassing cases remanded for retrial or where the judgment was directly altered).
 This provides the fundamental stance for the generated text.

 \paragraph{Rationale for Reversal:} For cases involving a reversal, we identify the specific legal trigger.
 This label distinguishes whether the appellate decision was driven by \textit{erroneous fact-finding}, \textit{misapplication of law}, or \textit{procedural violations} in the first instance.
 This annotation is critical for evaluating if the generated document correctly explains the \textit{why} behind the verdict.